zzjoey/zzjoey/README.md

 - 👀 Seeking for 2021 Summer Internship both in U.S. & China.

-👋🏻 Thanks for coming and have a good day~
+👋🏻 Thanks for coming and have a good day.